kgisl/pythonFDP/notes/cs3003-unit4.md

 |` 'dict'`|`clear`, `copy`, `fromkeys`, 17 **`get`**, 18 **`items`**, 19 **`keys`**, 20 **`pop`**, `popitem`, `setdefault`, 21 **`update`**, 22 **`values`** |

 ## List Methods and Operations

-## List Methods and Operations

-_Clustering_ multiple items based on some categorization - this is easier to explain, deliver and help retention among students.
+**_Clustering_** multiple items based on some categorization - this is easier to explain, deliver and help retention among students.
 Of course, there is going to be better engagement as well.

 |Intent | Method / Operation | Description
 |:-------|:--------------|:------------|